sumanair/ilab-chat-server/readme.md

 ## Changing the URLs

-Please update the config.py file if your instructlab serve url has changed or you want this server URL or port to be different.
+Please update the config.py file
+  - if your instructlab serve url has changed, change config.py - EXTERNAL_API_ROOT.
+  - if the UI url is different, change CORS_ORIGINS
+  - Change HOST and PORT as neded. _Note:_ On a mac, AirPlay Receiver may be running on port 5000.
+If you use port 5000 for this aoi you will likely see CPRS errors in the UI.
+This api currently runs on port 5001.

 ## One-time

 ### Mac and Linux